dabberpk/CaseStudy/README.md

 example-invocation-error.bpmn has a wrong smart contract address for the secons invocation, this should only trigger the first compensation, since the second smart contract was not executed.

+example-trigger-manual-resolve.bpmn will reach max nr. of retry and land in the resolve manually task.

 Dependecies:
 curl